This Guide Memo sets out policies and procedures for expense allocations and salary distribution offsets, which are a form of cost transfer.

 Before an allocation journal or feeder is submitted to the financial system, the department processing the journal/feeder must have received approval from an authorized individual for each PTA charged.
 Certain feeder transactions, such as utility charges, are approved implicitly as part of the annual budget process.
 Approval for other allocations and feeders can be a "blanket" approval for regular ongoing costs allocated in a consistent manner.
 Approval can be evidenced in writing in a memo, on a request form (e.g., SU-13 or similar form) or via electronic means.
 The department originating the journal/feeder must maintain documentation of written approval.
 For allocation journals, written approval must be on file from individuals with signature authority over the PTAs being charged, while online approval is required for the PTA or Project-Fund-Object being credited.
 The originator of the journal attests to the following when creating the allocation journal:

 Feeder transactions are not routed for online approval, nor does the originator make the above attestation in the financial system.
 The ability to act as a feeder into the financial system is granted by the Controller's Office with the understanding that the transactions follow University policy.
-Feeder owners must sign an annual attestation that they understand and accept their responsibilities and have followed the policies, and must pass Cost Policy Training as described in Guide Memos 3.1.4: Cost Policy, and 3.2.1: Authorizing Expenditures.
+Feeder business process owners must sign an annual attestation that they understand and accept their responsibilities and have followed the policies, and must pass Cost Policy Training as described in Guide Memos 3.1.4: Cost Policy, and 3.2.1: Authorizing Expenditures.

 Allocation journals should be prepared and submitted before the end of the month following the month the expense was posted.